Madrid in 2 Days: everything you need to know

 Prado National Museum| ©Hellotickets

-You have two days, but knowing certain emblematic places becomes the possibility to get to know a city that is a living jewel.
-Booking a guided visit to the Prado Museum is almost a must to appreciate the splendor of European art in all its expression.
+You have two days, but visiting certain iconic places gives you the chance to get to know a city that is a living jewel.
+Booking a guided tour of the Prado Museum is almost a must in order to appreciate the splendor of European art in all its glory.

-Being one of the most appreciated wonders of the world by locals and tourists, I recommend you to book your tickets to the Prado Museum in advance to make your experience more productive and to appreciate the works of great artists such as Velázquez, El Greco, Rafael, Goya, Rubens or El Bosco.
+As it is one of the wonders of the world most appreciated by locals and tourists alike, I recommend booking tickets to the Prado Museum in advance to make your experience more productive and to be able to calmly appreciate the works of great artists such as Velázquez, El Greco, Raphael, Goya, Rubens, and Bosch.

-If your itinerary includes this emblematic museum, do not hesitate to schedule a lunch or dinner nearby, in the best restaurants near the Prado Museum.
-You have an unmissable gastronomic offer.
+If this iconic museum is on your itinerary, don't hesitate to plan a lunch or dinner nearby at one of the best restaurants close to the Prado Museum.
+You'll find an unmissable gastronomic offering.

-Travel back in time by walking through the Barrio de las Letras
+Travel back in time by visiting the Barrio de las Letras

-On your way out of this experience, you can travel to the past of Madrid, visiting the Barrio de las Letras, a community famous for being the place of residence of a long list of writers, artists and characters who were part of the Castilian Golden Age where the letters and the arts enjoyed the peak of political and military development of the Spanish Empire.
+After this experience, you can travel back in time in Madrid by visiting the Barrio de las Letras, a neighborhood famous for being the place of residence of a long list of writers, artists, and figures who were part of the Spanish Golden Age, when literature and the arts enjoyed the peak of the Spanish Empire's political and military development.

 Don't miss the Royal Palace